hynwkm/ygo-culprithunt/README.md

 # YGO – Culprit Hunt

-Quickly spot the “bricks” in your Yu-Gi-Oh! deck by evaluating simulated opening hands.
+Quickly spot the “bricks” in your Yu-Gi-Oh! deck by evaluating simulated opening hands!

 ---